dankovacek/camels_compression_challenge/README.md

 2. The [Raven hydrological modeling framework](http://raven.uwaterloo.ca/Main.html) [5] is in active development.
 Its source code is < 1 MB (in compressed form).
 Its architecture allows for selective inclusion of process representation (evapotranspiration, snowmelt, soil moisture, etc.), and individual calibration weight files for sub-basins (HRUs) in the order of 10-100kB.
 As such, predicting at many locations could have many sub-basin calibration files.
 Input data includes elevation, land cover, soil, meteorological forcings, etc.

-3. Source code for the [Neuralhydrology](https://github.com/neuralhydrology) [7] is a Deep Learning neural network Python library uses several external libraries (i.e. PyTorch), and employs a neural network with O(105) weights (30, 20, 64 neurons per layer in embedding network hidden layers for static and dynamic inputs.
+3. Source code for the [Neuralhydrology](https://github.com/neuralhydrology) [7] is a Deep Learning neural network Python library uses several external libraries (i.e. PyTorch), and employs a neural network with O($10^5$) weights (30, 20, 64 neurons per layer in embedding network hidden layers for static and dynamic inputs.
 (Need to verify!)
 Input data includes meteorological forcings & static basin attributes.

 The Camels Compression Challenge is motivated by the work of Marcus Hutter in Artificial Intelligence [9], and the efforts led by Steven Weijs to translate the compression problem to hydrological time series data and hydrological modelling [2, 3].

+### Total Description Length

 TDL refers to the smallest computer program that can produce a specific output sequence.
-In the context of hydrological time series data, the TDL refers to the shortest program that can produce an observed time series, plus a time series of residuals needed to recreate the original time series to its full precision (lossless compression).
-The length of the program is related to the model complexity, and the entropy of the residuals represents the amount of information uncaptured by the model.
-A perfect model would leave no uncertainty in the residuals series (i.e. a sequence of all zeros), and an ideal model under incomplete information would yield a residual series with no structure remaining (maximum entropy distribution of residuals).
+TDL is the shortest program that can produce a sequence of observations, including any additional information to recreate the original observations to their full precision, such as a time series of residuals.

+A perfectly random dataset has no structure and cannot be compressed, so the shortest "program" would simply be the original sequence of observations.
+Any program we write has no explanatory power about the observations, resulting in a compression greater than 1 since we must add the size of the program to the original observed series.
+In contrast, a dataset is compressible if we can develop a program (model) that yields a residual series with lower entropy than the original observed series.
+The entropy of the residuals represents model performance, and adding the program length penalizes model complexity.

 Hutter argues in [9] that there are an infinite number of programs that can produce a given output sequence, but the shortest program may not be computable.
 Model performance is not commonly expressed in total description length (TDL), but it could be very useful as a standard metric, since “a model that compresses well generalizes well” [4].